axelsvanfeldt/Tiny-Stereo/README.md

 | RST     | GPIO25     |
 | 3.3V    | 3V3        |

-The GPIO setup of the other devices are optional, but I suggest keeping the power button connected to GPIO3 (PIN #5) if you want the power-up button to function properly.
+The GPIO setup of the other devices are optional, but I suggest keeping the power button connected to GPIO3 (PIN #5) if you want the button to turn the unit on when turned off.

 ## Installation
 1. Clone or download this repository to the path of your choice.